This post contains an affiliate link

-Once again we found our volunteer work in South Korea with the help of Workaway.
-In total we stayed in a small beach town called Jumunjin for 2 weeks.
+Once again we found volunteer work in South Korea.
+In total, we stayed in a small beach town called Jumunjin for 2 weeks.

 About Re-Do Backpackers

-Re-Do Backpackers is an eco-friendly hostel which is almost made entirely from recycld good and donations.
+Re-Do Backpackers is an eco-friendly hostel which is almost made entirely from recycled good and donations.
 It follows the motto: reuse, reduce or recycle.
 Nothing really goes to waste here.

 The mission of Re-do is to create environmental awareness and an international community.
 It’s the perfect place for nature lovers, adventurous, gourmets, or party people.

 The place is a two-story house, including a rooftop, where you will find the common area on the bottom and the rooms on the top.
 You will find a shared kitchen and attached to it is a pub to hang out.
 From the roof terrace, you can enjoy the view over the ocean, do your daily exercises, or simply hang out for a drink.

 All the artwork you find in the hostel is made by volunteers or guests out of trash, shells, wood, metal, glass, fabric, or whatever they could find.
 The cool thing is that if your artwork sells, you get 50% of the money.
 So, you better start getting creative when visiting Re-Do Backpackers.

 There are also themed evenings throughout the week, such as “tell your travel stories”, “share your favorite youtube videos”, “culture seminars” and so on.
 These events are voluntary though.